clevelandhighschoolcs/p8mawpup-MilanDonhowe/README.md

 ## 3. EXTRACT FROM ZIP AND PLACE THE chromedriver.exe IN THE SAME DIRECTORY

-**Place the chromedriver.exe in the same directory as your Temp.py so that you won't get dumb errors!.**
+**Place the chromedriver.exe in the same directory as your Temp.py so that you won't get dumb errors!**

 ![Here should be a image](https://github.com/MilanDonhowe/Weather-Info-Grabber/blob/master/Images/samedirectroy.png)

 *Or alternatively, you can put it in your path environmental variable if you're savvy enough to know how to do so.*